ymulakala27/ChatGPT-s-Rapid-Growth-Among-Users/README.md

 ## Purpose

 The purpose of this project is to understand and analyze the growth patterns and trends in the number of users for ChatGPT.
-By leveraging the power of Power BI, we aim to provide clear and concise visualizations that help in gaining insights into user growth over time.
+By leveraging the power of Power BI, I aim to provide clear and concise visualizations that help in gaining insights into user growth over time.

 ## Data Collection

 The data for this analysis was collected by scraping the website [https://explodingtopics.com/blog/chatgpt-users](https://explodingtopics.com/blog/chatgpt-users).
 The website provides information and statistics about the growth of ChatGPT users.
-The data collected includes various attributes such as dates, user counts, and any additional relevant information.
+The data collected includes various attributes such as dates, user counts, and additional relevant information.

 ## Data Cleaning